tstolarczyk/SoHAPPy/README.md

 Installation
 ============
-SoHAPPy will easy run under an anaconda environement, requiring essentially the gammapy package.
+SoHAPPy will easily run under an anaconda environement, requiring essentially the gammapy package.
 The Roma and Sofia versions are compatible with gammapy 0.12.

 To create and activate the proper environment do :